reyand8/StarWars/README.md

 The application provides an interactive experience by visualizing the relationships between heroes, starships, and films in a graph format.

+The search bar can be useful if users want to find a hero.
 ____

 ## Stack